Planning a Portugal West Coast road trip and want to skip the crowds?

 Take a long walk up the beach, stroll up the boardwalk that takes you right up the coast or, sit back and enjoy some lunch at one of the several cafes.

-Parking And Camping at Praia Do Senhor da Pedra
+Parking At Praia Do Senhor da Pedra

 We tend to park and camp on the dirt track next to this car park.
 The car park itself is fine too, but we like to park out of the way if we can rather than take up a couple of spaces (or more in some cases!)